Dallas Road Defects Attorneys

 Common Road Defects that Cause Accidents

 Faulty roadway conditions can cause serious car accidents, so it is important to be aware of dangerous defects.
-It is best to avoid roadways with such conditions if possible, though they are too often unavoidable for drivers.
+It is best to avoid roadways with such conditions, though they are too often unavoidable for drivers.
 Some common roadway defects that could put drivers in danger include:

 - Damaged or missing guardrails